DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Astrid_Mager_def/index.markdown

     physicist).[^23] To compensate for the CO2
     emission generated by the Bing searches, Ecosia supports a project in Madagascar.[^24]

-11. 12.
-When looking at its initiatives, Ecosia clearly follows a green agenda.
-Contrary to search engines such as the Green Planet Search that help to find ecological information,[^25] Ecosia enables users to take action.
+When looking at its initiatives, Ecosia clearly follows a green
+    agenda.
+Contrary to search engines such as the Green Planet Search that help find ecological information,[^25]
+    Ecosia enables users to take action.
 Since environmentalism is increasingly embedded in everyday routines and situated in objects,[^26] green search engines can function as